 The Cardiac and Vascular Institute (CVI) is a world leader in cardiovascular care.
 CVI’s cardiac surgeons pioneered minimally invasive heart surgery and mitral valve repair and continue to pave the way in the development of new techniques and procedures for treating heart rhythm disorders, aortic aneurysms, and congestive heart failure.
 Our cardiac and vascular physicians work collaboratively with our cardiac rehabilitation team to ensure patients move seamlessly from diagnosis and treatment to the rehabilitation phase of their care.

-The NYU Cancer Institute, a National Cancer Institute-designated cancer center, is recognized for translating knowledge about the roots of cancer into innovative therapies and advanced cancer care in a setting where the patient comes first.
-At our outpatient cancer centers, which include our Clinical Cancer Center, the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, and the Joel E. Smilow Comprehensive Prostate Cancer Center, we provide care that is simultaneously compassionate and state-of-the-art.
+The Perlmutter Cancer Center, a National Cancer Institute-designated cancer center, is recognized for translating knowledge about the roots of cancer into innovative therapies and advanced cancer care in a setting where the patient comes first.
+At our outpatient cancer centers, which include the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, and the Joel E. Smilow Comprehensive Prostate Cancer Center, we provide care that is simultaneously compassionate and state-of-the-art.
 Our patients have access to not only the latest prevention, screening, diagnostic, treatment, genetic counseling, and support services for cancer, but also broad access to cutting-edge clinical trials.

 NYU Langone Medical Center is one of the nation’s premier hospitals for orthopaedics, rheumatology, and rehabilitation and is ranked in the top 10 in the country by U.S. News & World Report in all three areas.
 Our specialists provide the full spectrum of musculoskeletal care, from treating the simplest sprain to the most complex spinal surgery and from chronic pain management to advanced minimally invasive procedures.
 Inpatient orthopaedic surgery is performed at our world-renowned Hospital for Joint Diseases (HJD), one of only five hospitals in the nation dedicated to orthopaedics.
 HJD’s highly trained specialists are leaders in minimally invasive and robotic knee and hip surgery, joint replacements, and complex spinal surgery.
 Outpatient services are offered at our new, state-of-the-art Center for Musculoskeletal CareSM (CMC), the largest freestanding facility of its kind in the country.
 CMC offers patients the full spectrum of outpatient bone and joint care, from degenerative and congenital conditions of the hip, knee, and spine to sports injuries or pain associated with arthritis.
 Radiology, pain management, physical therapy, and wellness programs are provided at CMC, while same-day surgery is offered at the adjacent Outpatient Surgery Center.